chop-dbhi/avocado/README.md

 #### Descriptors

-Additional metadata can be defined for this object to make it more useful to humans.
-Define various _descriptors_ to enhance the meaning of a data field.
+Additional metadata can be defined for this object to make it more useful to users.
+Define various _descriptors_ to enhance meaning of a data field.

-- `f.name` - A verbose human readable name of the field
+- `f.name` - A verbose human-readable name of the field
 - `f.name_plural` - The plural form of the verbose name.
-If not defined, an _s_ will be appended to `f.name` when the plural form is accessed.
+If not defined, an _s_ will be appended to `f.name` when the plural form is accessed provided `f.name` does not already end with _s_.
 - `f.description` - A long description for the field
 - `f.keywords` - Other related keywords (this is primarily applicable for search indexing by [django-haystack](#django-haystack))
 - `f.unit` - The unit of the data, for example _gram_
 - `f.unit_plural` - The plural form of the unit, for example _grams_.
-If not defined, an _s_ will be appended to `f.unit` when the plural form is accessed.
+If not defined, an _s_ will be appended to `f.unit` when the plural form is accessed, provided `f.unit` does not already end with _s_.

 ```python
 >>> f.name = 'Price'